 You can help prevent aphid infestations on your vegetables by interplanting them with plants that repel aphids.
 Some examples are anise, chives, coriander, garlic, onions, petunias, and radish.
 Another trick is lay some aluminum foil around the base of a plant, the reflection will help deter the aphids.

-Here are a list of plants and what insects they repel.
+Here is a list of plants and what insects they repel.
 This was sent in by Gill, a long time reader.

 |INSECT PEST||REPELLING PLANT|